 Flowers last over a period of six weeks.
 Afterward, beautifully mottled leaves mature and completely cover the bulb.

-Often the blooms self-pollinate but, if you want seed, a touch of the finger from flower to flower when the sun shines on the plant in the morning will assure a good set of seed.
+Often the blooms self-pollinate but, if you want seed, a touch of the finger from flower to flower when the sun shines on the plant in the morning will assure a good set of seeds.
 Do this for three or four days in succession as flowers open.

 Watching seed mature is fascinating.
 From the tip of the dried flower, the small seedpod begins to curl back slowly down to the stem to the bulb where it rests, hugging the bulb closely through the long winter.